 But, during the COVID19 pandemic, I’ve started focusing on maximizing work from home and distance learning environments for me and my kids, including where to buy a new Zoom shirt and evaluating options for the best budget student laptop for my kids’ distance learning.

 I’ve also taken on a few projects I’ve been meaning to get around to, including a deep-dive into MP3 players.
-Specifically, I’ve scoured the internet to search for a dedicated, locked-down MP3 player for my kids.
+Specifically, I’ve scoured the internet to search for a dedicated, locked-down MP3 player for my kids as well as a Bluetooth mp3 player for workouts.

 What is an MP3 player?